SAP-archive/builder-cli/docu/files/SkeletorInBuilderCLI.md

 <h3>Component Settings</h3>

 You can adjust the settings for each component in the Skeletor.
-This allows you to assign customized text and and labelling to the component.
+This allows you to assign custom text and and labelling to the component.
 For example, the <strong>Page Header</strong> component features a <strong>Back</strong> button, a long page title, as well as a <strong>Save</strong> and <strong>Cancel</strong> button by default.
-You can set the default text value of the title and rename each of the buttons.
+You can set the default text of the title and rename each of the buttons.

 <br>